angelo-petelo/WebBrowser/README.md

 3. Approach

   For this project, I tried to separate in 3 parts: an individual tab, tab switcher, and bookmarks.
-I decided to work on the individual tab first because that is where I figured most of the work needed to be done, and also I had familiarize myself with WKWebView.
+I decided to work on the individual tab first because that is where I figured most of the work needed to be done, and also I had to familiarize myself with WKWebView.
 I figured once I get this part completed, inserting it into a tab switcher component and adding a bookmark feature would be fairly straightforward.

   For my architecual approach, I decided to create a View Controller that would handle the Web View.
 I created a View Controller for a tab and this contained that Web View and also the tab logic.
 I wanted to separate these two Controllers because it made for more modularity rather combining these two in one Controller.
 I also made View Controller for each the tab switcher and bookmark for the same reason.